KILTprotocol/docs/docs/concepts/04_credentials/05_verification.md

 title: Verification
 ---

-KILT allows a Verifier to check if the information in a Credential presented by a claimer is correct and valid.
+KILT allows a Verifier to check if the information in a Credential presented by a Claimer is correct and valid.
-With the presentation of the Credential, the Claimer also presents evidence that a third party (i.e., an Attester) ensured the correctness of the claimer’s attributes.
+With the presentation of the Credential, the Claimer also presents evidence that a third party (i.e., an Attester) ensured the correctness of the Claimer’s attributes.

 The Verifier trusts this third party either because they trust its reputation directly or they trust a delegation structure that it is part of (e.g., a State department issuing driving licenses).